Manhunt (urban game)

-Manhunt, sometimes just called hunt, refers to a number of variations of the game of Hide-and-seek.
+Manhunt, sometimes just called hunt, refers to a number of variations of the game of hide-and-seek.
 The goal is to avoid being tagged by anyone designated as "it" or (for those already "it") to tag anyone who has not been tagged.
-It is played in the dark.
+It is often played in the dark.

 Variations

 Some variations include teams and point scoring.
 In some variants flashlights are used.
 Other variants on manhunt include Takedown manhunt and Buildup Manhunt.
 In the Takedown manhunt version the player tagged "IT" will need to bring the player down to the ground often with force in order for it to be counted as a tag.
 In the Build up variant, the game starts as any normal game, but instead of players who have been captured waiting out the game they will join the hunter and also become "it" themselves.